‘May the Force Be with You’ Meaning

 Before another big space battle, General Jan Dodonna used the phrase to encourage rebel pilots.
 Han Solo, who didn’t really believe in the Force, still said it to Luke Skywalker to wish him luck.
 Admiral Ackbar also used it before a big fight, saying, “May the Force be with us.”

-A bounty hunter named Din Djarin once said it to some pilots, and one of them answered, “And also with you.”
-An engineer named Peli Motto used it when Djarin was leaving in his spaceship.
+The Mandalorian bounty hunter Din Djarin once said it to some pilots, and one of them answered, “And also with you.”
+The engineer Peli Motto used it when Djarin was leaving in his spaceship.

 General Leia Organa said it to Rey before Rey left to find Luke Skywalker.
 Vice Admiral Amilyn Holdo used it to wish pilots good luck after a battle.
 Even Finn, when trying to leave his friends, said it to Rose Tico.